 If teeth hit skin, calmly pause movement and change the setup.
 Step over a gate, offer a chew, or move the puppy to a rest area with something appropriate to bite.
 Keep it boring.

-Contact a veterinarian or certified force-free trainer if bites are deep, defensive, paired with guarding, directed at children, or escalating despite better sleep and management.
+Contact a vet or qualified trainer if bites are deep, defensive, paired with guarding, directed at children, or escalating despite better sleep and management.
 Early help is much easier than waiting until the puppy is bigger and the behavior has a long history.

 The evening biting pattern